paulsengroup/hictk/docs/cli_reference.rst

                                 Should be one of:
                                 - cool
                                 - hic
-    --resolution UINT:NONNEGATIVE
-                                Hi-C matrix resolution (ignored when input files are in .cool format).
+    --resolution UINT:POSITIVE  Hi-C matrix resolution (required when all input files are multi-resolution).
     -f,--force                  Force overwrite output file.
     --chunk-size UINT [10000000]
                                 Number of pixels to store in memory before writing to disk.